BrianMacIntosh/vis-chronicle/README.md

 Item properties:
 * `label`: Literal items only.
 Display label for the item.
 Can contain HTML.
 * `itemQuery`: Generators only.
 A SPARQL query segment to select all the items that should be generated. `{_OUT}` stands in for the ouput variable.
+The `entity` property is added to each item with the item's entity id.
 Item labels are automatically fetched from Wikidata.
 * `group`: The vis-timeline group to put the item(s) in.
 * `className`: CSS class to apply to the timeline div.
 * `type`: vis-timeline type of the item.